KernFerm/tcp-ip-netstats-coms/README.md

 This is a simple batch script that runs the `netstat` command with the `-a` and `-b` options.

+# YOU CAN USE THE .EXE TO RUN THIS APPLICATION

 # CLICK THE GREEN BUTTON UPPER RIGHT CORNER DOWNLOAD ZIPFILE

 ## Usage